How Old?

 William Du Bois Duddell

 With this early work providing a good grounding that linked sound with fire, the first devices that created sound from electric arcs were made.
-From earlier work by Hertha Ayrton on the electric arc (published later in 1902), it seems that independently but at similar times Hermann Theodor Simon (1898) in Germany and William Du Bois Duddell (1899) in Britain created sound oscillations using DC electric arcs that would resonate given the right circumstances.
+From earlier work by Hertha Ayrton on the noise of electric arcs (published later in 1902), William Du Bois Duddell (1899) in Britain created sound oscillations using DC electric arcs that would resonate given the right circumstances.
+Two effects were observed, the change in the sound of the arc when varying the supply voltage and more importantly how the arc could be made to oscillate at audio frequencies.
 Duddell patented this in 1900.
 This technology started to gain some public attention, there was even an article in the New York Times in 1901.

 Thaddeus Cahill (1906) with the Telharmonium did use designs based on DeForest's and Duddell's work to create a musical device.
-This huge device used the arcs as audio frequency oscillators but still used early electromagnetic means to output the sound.
-It was essentially the first synthesizer, but did not use the arcs as massless speakers.
+This huge device used the arcs as audio frequency oscillators but still used early electromagnetic means to output the sound, not the arcs themselves.
+It was essentially the first synthesizer, but did not use the arcs as the speakers.

 Around the same time as work around arcs was being done, so was work around the thermophone.
 This simple device used a fine wire heated by the audio signal and in turn heated the air to make sound.
 Key work by Peter De Lange from 1915 opened up the field for a wide number of patents by others as the race to make the best telephone receivers became a key driver.
 Perhaps not immediately considered massless, but the mass involved doesn't move - there may be thermal inertia to consider.
 Modern technology may still realize this technology as a product, e.g. Tao 2023, Torraca 2017.